 One more difference: time.
 The Cold Brew Concentrate takes 18 hours to brew, but can last up to two weeks.
 The Drip Over Ice takes mere minute but really should be consumed that day.

-Try them both with our Aurora Seasonal Blend.
+Try them both with our Seasonal Nomad Blend.
 Photos of you sipping on One Village Coffee in the sun are encouraged :).

 COLD BREW CONCENTRATE

 2. Grind the coffee on a course setting, place grinds into a “hops” or “muslin” bag (you know, the kind used for beer!), and cinch the top.

 3. Place the bag in a pitcher (preferably one with a spout or a spigot) and fill the pitcher with 3 quarts cold, filtered water.